Home

 E. Add lines B, C, and D - E.

 Note.
 Compare the amount on line E to your base amount for your filing status.
 If the amount on line E equals or is less than the base amount for your filing status, none of your benefits are taxable this year.
-If the amount on line E is more than your base amount, some of your benefits may be taxable.
-You need to complete Worksheet 1 on federal form 1040.

 Hope this helps!

-Click here to post comments.
+Click here to add your own comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Income Tax Questions.

 Estimated Tax

-I made a total withdrawal, without any witholding, from a traditional IRA in the amount of $615,651 on 9/6/2011.
+I made a total withdrawal, without any withholding, from a traditional IRA in the amount of $615,651 on 9/6/2011.
 This amount in addition with pension and Social Security, makes my income tax for this year (2011) to be approximately $199,000.

 ----------------------------------------------------------------------------

-Total tax withholding for 2011 will be .....$622
+Total tax withholding for 2011 will be .....$622.

-Expected total income tax for 2011 ....$199,000
+Expected total income tax for 2011 199,000.

 Total tax paid last year (2010) was.... $12,898